Density reconstruction from biased tracers: Testing the equivalence principle through consistency relations: Quadratic estimators

 \section{Quadratic estimators}

 In this section, we review the quadratic estimator approach to reconstruct the large scale density field $\delta_L(\kl)$.
-While this has been presented several times in the literature (e.g.\ Refs.~\cite{Zhu_2016, Foreman:2018gnv, Li:2020uug, Darwish:2020prn, Zhu:2021qmm}), here we re-derive it for the case of mixed fields.
+While this has been presented several times in the literature \citep[e.g.][]{Zhu_2016, Foreman:2018gnv, Li:2020uug, Darwish:2020prn, Zhu:2021qmm}, here we re-derive it for the case of mixed fields.